Why Choose A Board Certified Plastic Surgeon

-When you are ready to schedule your tummy tuck consultation, be sure to choose a board-certified plastic surgeon on the ASPS Plastic Surgeon Match service.
+When you are ready to schedule your tummy tuck consultation, be sure to choose a board-certified plastic surgeon on the ASPS Plastic Surgery Connect service.

 Board-certified plastic surgeons undergo a rigorous training process and are vetted by their peers through both a written and oral board examination process.
 Each and every ASPS member surgeon is board certified in plastic surgery, making them the most qualified plastic surgeons to perform your procedure.